 Can you Drink Liquids?

-Yes, you can drink liquids during the fast such as water.
+Yes, you can drink liquids during the fasting such as water.
 Adding electrolytes can be helpful as well.
 Avoid sugary drinks.

 Can I work out?

 Yes, It helps with burning more calories and fat.
-Schedule your workout just before you have to break your fast.
+Schedule your workout just before you have to break your fasting.

 Will I lose muscle?